-The owners play a key role in the aggressiveness or kindness of their pets.
+The owners play a key role in the aggressiveness or kindness of their pet.
 A Labrador retriever has all the natural social skills, intelligence, and lighthearted nature to become the best companion possible.

 Prepare fully for the responsibility before adopting and the worries of any potential aggression will disappear.